sdeleuze/website/content/posts/introducing-kotlin-wasm.md

 ![](/images/wasmio23/slide1.png)

 **Zalim** Hi, everyone!
 I’m Zalim.
 I’m writing Kotlin in Kotlin at JetBrains and leading Kotlin/Wasm.
-We are going to have a quick journey around Kotlin/Wasm, we will see what the possibilities are, and also have a look at the inside.
+We are going to have a quick journey around Kotlin/Wasm, we will see what the possibilities there are and also have a look at the inside.

 **Sébastien** Hey, I am Sébastien Deleuze, I work as a Spring Framework committer at VMware.
 I led the introduction of Kotlin and GraalVM native images in Spring, but today, I am going to talk about the work I do on Kotlin/Wasm as a side project.